marieval/100DaysOfCode/README.md

 **Today´s Progress:** I did the _DataStructures: Arrays_ topic, and did some challenges regarding arrays.

 ### Day 244 - 8.5.2019 (Wed) +
-**Today´s Progress:** I continued with my _Weather-app_: added eventListeners for buttons for choosing a city, in which the weather&forecast should be displayed.
+**Today´s Progress:** I continued with my assignment: _Weather-app_: added eventListeners for buttons for choosing a city, in which the weather&forecast should be displayed.

 ### Day 245 - 9.5.2019 (Thu) +
 **Today´s Progress:** I learned further about datastructures: _Linked Lists_ and did related challenges.
 I did some JavaScript challenges at SoloLearn.